Tiffany678/BakeryShop_PassionProject/README.md

 ## Backend Part

 To develop the API, I use the latest version of Spring Boot.
-I also use JPA and Mysql for the persistence side of things.
+I also use JPA and the in memory database, H2 for the persistence side of things.

 ### Maven Dependencies